awsdocs/aws-systems-manager-user-guide/doc_source/patch-on-demand.md

 # Patching instances on demand<a name="patch-on-demand"></a>

-Using the **Patch now** option in AWS Systems Manager Patch Manager, you can run on\-demand patching operations from the Systems Manager console\.
+Using the **Patch now** option in Patch Manager, a capability of AWS Systems Manager, you can run on\-demand patching operations from the Systems Manager console\.
 This means you don’t have to create a schedule in order to update the compliance status of your instances or to install patches on noncompliant instances\.
-You also don’t need to switch between the Patch Manager and Maintenance Windows areas of the Systems Manager console in order to set up or modify a scheduled patching window\.
+You also don’t need to switch the Systems Manager console between Patch Manager and Maintenance Windows, a capability of AWS Systems Manager, in order to set up or modify a scheduled patching window\.

 **Patch now** is especially useful when you must apply zero\-day updates or install other critical patches on your managed instances as soon as possible\.